alessioborgi/BioHeat_PINNs/README.md

 - To run the Container without re-building it every time.
 It saves the changes instantaneously. docker run --platform linux/arm64 -it --name bio_heat_pinns -v $(pwd):/working_dir bio_heat_pinns

-- To Run Container again:
-    docker run -it --name bio_heat_pinns
+- To Re-Start the Container (when closing and opening the pc, for example): docker run -it --name bio_heat_pinns